 A1.
 PRESERVATION + INNOVATION: MORE ON KINSTON INNOVATION.
 Do you have more questions for Stephen, Cary and Tony about their work in Kinston and how you can do it in your town?
 Get the nuts and bolts of their stories in a smaller setting and get the answers to your questions from Stephen Hill, Cary Joshi and Tony Sears (Blockade Runner Resort Meeting Room)

 B1.
-TRAINING FOR COMMISSIONS: ROUNDTABLE SESSION: Winston- Salem Project Planner, Michelle McCullough will facilitate this roundtable training with topics to include: community engagement/annual reporting presented by Amber Stimpson, SHPO, and functioning as a quasi-judicial entity.
+TRAINING FOR COMMISSIONS: ROUNDTABLE SESSION: Winston- Salem Project Planner, Michelle McCullough will facilitate this roundtable training with topics to include: community engagement/annual reporting presented by Amber Stimpson, SHPO, and Demolition by Neglect presented by Dan Becker, Heritage Arts of NC, LLC.
 (Blockade Runner Resort Meeting Room).

 C1.
 RACIAL EQUITY WORKSHOP: Preservation NC will host a Groundwater Presentation by the Racial Equity Institute (based in Greensboro, North Carolina).
 The Groundwater Presentation is a 2 hour workshop that introduces audiences to Racial Equity and uses stories and data to present a perspective that racism is fundamentally structural in nature.
 By examining characteristics of modern-day racial inequity, the presentation introduces participants to an analysis that most find immediately helpful and relevant.
 The workshop will focus on racial equity in the context of historic preservation, in particular engaging and preserving culturally significant spaces, communities and structures.
 (Blockade Runner Resort Meeting Room)